 Pumping High Specific Gravity

 The EDDY Pump is excellent at moving heavy materials through long pipelines.
 The EDDY Pump creates a turbulent flow that helps keep the heavier and abrasive materials in suspension.
-This enables the material moving down the pipeline to distribute the wear to the inside circumference of the pipe more evenly.
+Maintaining suspension assists the material in moving along the pipeline downstream of the pump due to less settling inside of the piping.

 Pump High Abrasive / Corrosive Material

 EDDY Pump’s Performance does not rely on maintaining critical tolerances between the rotor and the volute.
 With the proper choice of materials for the pump case and rotor, the EDDY Pump is the perfect solution for pumping abrasive and corrosive material that often cause significant issues for other pumps.